 Hacking with care

-Sociality and care are in the centre of attention for feminist hackers.
+Sociality and care are at the centre of attention for feminist hackers.
 Processes, behaviours and relations of people who work together on a hacking project are valued even more than the project itself.
-That is observable through the integration of various practices of care in different events and spaces.
-The organisers of the third iteration of the THF! chose Hacking with Care, as a central topic for their discussions and activities.
-For them, focusing on well-being and in understanding oneself and others provides a basis for solidarity and maintains a network of trust.
+This is observable through the integration of various practices of care in different events and spaces.
+The organisers of the third iteration of the THF! chose Hacking with Care as a central topic for their discussions and activities.
+For them, focusing on well-being and on understanding oneself and others provides a basis for solidarity and maintains a network of trust.

 With Hacking with Care, we wish to contribute to the resiliency and prosperity of what we see as an extended network of caregivers: hackers-activists, lawyers, journalists, artists, whistle-blowers, and many others with or without a profession or a name, distant and near, free and imprisoned, each and everyone of us a node in this human support network (THF!
 Summary, Montreal, 2016).

-For the communities of GenderChangers and the /ETC, spaces where people can ask so-called stupid questions amongst themselves, are explicitly needed.
+For the communities of Genderchangers and /ETC, spaces where people can ask so-called stupid questions amongst themselves, are explicitly needed.
 During an /ETC 2019 workshop about installing burner mail servers, I remember encountering multiple technical problems and feeling anxious about slowing down the rest of the group.
 When Donna and Juga, the workshop organisers, paused their presentation to help me, I received a significant moment of care which contrasted with past experiences in competitive tech environments.
-Attitudes like RTFSC (Read the Fine Source Code) are highly present in physical or digital tech spaces, causing amateurs and newbies to feel unwelcome and ashamed.
-This often develops a habit of self-censorship and, if not addressed, may transform into a cause of exclusions.
+Attitudes like RTFSC (Read The Fine Source Code) are highly present in physical or digital tech spaces, causing amateurs and newbies to feel unwelcome and ashamed.
+This often leads to a habit of self-censorship and, if not addressed, may transform into a cause of exclusion.

-Feminist hacker initiatives, like other self-organised and self-sustained projects, encounter several concerns, which have to do with sustainability, labour-power, engagement, participation, financial sources, maintenance, and more.
+Feminist hacker initiatives, like other self-organised and self-sustained projects, encounter a variety of concerns, which have to do with sustainability, labour-power, engagement, participation, financial sources, maintenance, and more.

 Also, local groups that pop up in different countries, inspired by international events, such as the Eclectic Tech Carnival, sometimes struggle to attract an adequate amount of people who are interested both in technology and feminism.
-Additionally, the controversial subject, of womxn 4- centred spaces, is i problem run.sh: n many cases the reason for political conflicts.
+Additionally, the controversial subject of womxn4- centred spaces is in many cases the reason for political conflicts.
 As far as financial issues are concerned, each group follows different approaches.
 Crowdfunding methods are the most common, relying on solidarity bonds among interconnected community networks.
 Some groups may also choose to apply for funds, from organisations that support feminist perspectives.

 When announcements were sent out that registration for /ETC 2007 in Linz was open, over twenty registrations were received from Africa, mostly from Ethiopia and Ghana.
 After it was made clear that, as an all-volunteer effort, /ETC had no funding whatsoever for travel costs, only two women were left who succeeded in obtaining sponsorship for their travel costs, but they still had to apply for a visa to enter Austria in the heart of Fortress Europe (Aileen Derieg, 2007).

 The differences in travel permits and restrictions that apply to various parts of the world make the conditions for people to participate in international events unequal.
-In /ETC 2007, long hours of communication and cooperation from the organisers were necessary, to try overcome several complications.
+At /ETC 2007, long hours of communication and cooperation from the organisers were necessary, in an effort to overcome several complications.
 Finally, only one woman from Africa was able to acquire a visa to participate in the Carnival.
 All these impediments faced by feminist hacker communities, sometimes result in postponing or freezing their events.
-However, it usually takes one person’s energy to motivate others and revive these projects.
-Above all, these collectives exist and reproduce, apart from their small scale, since the early '00s, because of their passion, dedication and enthusiasm.
-Donna Metzlar describes:
+However, it usually takes only one person’s energy to motivate others and revive these projects.
+Above all, these collectives have continued to exist and reproduce, despite their small scale, since the early ’00s, because of their passion, dedication and enthusiasm.
+As Donna Metzlar describes:

-Although there are still many obstacles to overcome, the practices of feminist hacker communities are valuable in many levels: pedagogical, social and political.
-The systers dedication to organise and follow meetings, events, to travel to find each other, to work hard for keeping their culture alive, to solve their conflicts, I believe will go on and inspire others in the years to come.
+Although there are still many obstacles to overcome, the practices of feminist hacker communities are valuable on many levels: pedagogical, social and political.
+The dedication of systers in organising and following meetings, events, in travelling to find each other, in working hard to keep their culture alive, in solving their conflicts, I believe will go on and inspire others for years to come.

 This year was the starting point for me to meet, research and contribute to the ventures of systers and feminist hackers.
 I discovered their long existence in online spheres, and I learned about their initiatives to create physical feminist hackerspaces.
 I consider the latter to be a step that can solidify the footprint of their communities and make their microculture more visible and accessible.
-Feminist infrastructures and networks of care are valuable for people who are active in tech environments, yet hesitate to bring up the issues they face, in fear of losing their job, being attacked, ridiculed, or losing balance in their social relationships.
-They are also useful for those who would be part of tech projects but felt excluded from the start.
-Systers playful experimentation with technology and culture envisage utopian spaces, where compulsive morning routines, mundane work tasks and household responsibilities are temporarily on pause.
-I speculate that feminist hackers intend to hack the current tech culture paradigm, as they materialise alternative spaces, that set clear boundaries for safety.
+Feminist infrastructures and networks of care are valuable for people who are active in tech environments, yet hesitate to bring up the issues they face, for fear of losing their job, being attacked or ridiculed, or losing balance in their social relationships.
+They are also useful for those who would be part of tech projects but have felt excluded from the start.
+Systers’ playful experimentation with technology and culture envisage utopian spaces, where compulsive morning routines, mundane work tasks and household responsibilities are temporarily on pause.
+I speculate that feminist hackers intend to hack the current tech-culture paradigm, as they materialise alternative spaces that set clear boundaries for safety.
 These spaces potentially act as sites to discharge political tensions.
-Systers activism also puts pressure on existing hackerspaces to change their norms and guidelines, an effect that has already started but is far from accomplished.
+Systers’ activism also puts pressure on existing hackerspaces to change their norms and guidelines, an effect that has already started but is far from accomplished.

 Feminist hacker initiatives appear increasingly in various forms worldwide, existing as instances among a wide range of gender equality movements.
-Together with \#MeToo, \#AintNoCinderella, \#NiUnaMenos, \#Aufschrei, \#ΚαμίαΑνοχή, \#OscarsSoWhite, and so many more, they create momentum for the reckoning of broader intersectional feminist perspectives.
+Together with #MeToo, #AintNoCinderella, #NiUnaMenos, #Aufschrei, #ΚαμίαΑνοχή, #OscarsSoWhite, and so many more, they create momentum for the reckoning of broader intersectional feminist perspectives.
 Sexism, misogyny, transphobia and racism are systemic social problems that shouldn’t be addressed as issues solely of the technological sector.
 Overcoming them requires constant effort in multiple sites, our jobs, our living rooms, our public spaces, our social media, our relationships.
-It would be unfair to expect from feminist tech grassroots communities to solve them.
+It would be unfair to expect from feminist tech grassroots communities to solve all these problems.
 Nonetheless, the existence of these communities is urgent, and their work moves towards the direction of social justice.
 As scattered islands of resistance, they exist with their inefficiencies, their imperfect or incomplete practices.
 They are syster systems, consisting of long-hour political discussions, feminist servers, crypto party choirs, draft hormone inspection devices, radio drama performances, workshops for e-textiles, disassemblies of old computers.
-These abundant eclectic activities raise two main questions; who counts as a hacker, and what counts as hacking?
+These abundant eclectic activities raise two main questions: who counts as a hacker, and what counts as hacking?
 It’s about time to reconsider that there are no obvious answers.

 A Feminist Server Manifesto